sihwa-park/sihwa-park.github.io.old/README.md

 ## Short Bio

 I am a MS student in the [System INtelligence Group](https://singkru.github.io/), supervised by Prof. [Seung Jun Baek](https://singkru.github.io/) in Korea University.
 I completed my BS degree in Korea University double majoring in Computer Science and Mathematics.
 Prior to starting my graduate degree, I spent a year working at Withcat Software in South Korea, Seoul.
+My role was related to build a face detection and recognition model.
 More details in my CV [here.](/sihwa-park-cv.pdf)

 Preferred way of being contacted: iamsihwapark@gmail.com